Category Archives: Guillermo del Toro

 Grade: B+

-His name attached to the project conjures images of supernatural and otherworldly creations and some murky elements.
-While the film does contain his influence if looked at carefully it’s in a tepid way and I wouldn’t call it a del Toro type film.
+His name attached to the project conjures images of supernatural and otherworldly creations, along with some murky elements.
+While the film does contain his influence, if looked at carefully, it’s in a tepid way, and I wouldn’t call it a del Toro-type film.

-But, it’s not as if he directed it either, he only helped fund it.
-Scott Cooper, known for Crazy Heart (2009) and Black Mass (2015), two very good films, does a fantastic job of adding horror elements and impressive cinematography that create a bleak and grey atmosphere that is perfect for horror.
+But it’s not as if he directed it either; he only helped fund it.
+Scott Cooper, known for films like Crazy Heart (2009) and Black Mass (2015), which are both very good, does a fantastic job of incorporating horror elements and impressive cinematography to create a bleak and grey atmosphere that is perfect for horror.

 The plot is the weak point in an otherwise exceptional offering.
-The story has a standard setup and unsatisfying ending save for an attempt to push the wheels in motion for a potential sequel.
+The story has a standard setup and unsatisfying ending, except for an attempt to set the stage for a potential sequel.

 The film is based on the short story The Quiet Boy by Nick Antosca.

-The dazzling cinematography by Florian Hoffmeister perfectly encapsulates the setting of the Pacific Northwest making it appear grim and constantly cloudy.
-The foreboding presence is only helped by adding a dark mine as the main set where the dire events occur.
+The dazzling cinematography by Florian Hoffmeister perfectly encapsulates the setting of the Pacific Northwest, making it appear grim and constantly cloudy.
+The foreboding presence is only enhanced by incorporating a dark mine as the main set, where the dire events unfold.

-Russell does a fine job with carrying the film and Cooper and the team provides a character-driven approach to the story.
+Russell does a fine job carrying the film, and Cooper and the team provide a character-driven approach to the story.
 Julia has returned to her hometown after the suicide of her father, who we quickly learn was abusing her as a little girl.

-But, the Julia/Lucas relationship ultimately has very little to do with a wild creature running around killing a student and a principal.
-A quick scene involving a local townsperson explaining an ancient curse is uninspired even if he is played by Graham Greene from Dances With Wolves fame (1990).
+But the Julia/Lucas relationship ultimately has very little to do with a wild creature running around killing a student and a principal.
+A quick scene involving a local townsperson explaining an ancient curse is uninspired, even if Graham Greene plays him from Dances With Wolves fame (1990).

 I was more invested in the Julia and Paul raising Lucas angle and what comes next over the silly folklore curse that we’ve seen countless times in films.

-The texture of Antlers easily awards it a solid B+ rating because it’s spooky and scary in some sequences.
-When Julia and Principal Ellen (Amy Madigan) separately approach the run-down Weaver house the camera follows the characters making the audience feel like they are the ones entering the house.
+The texture of Antlers easily earns it a solid B+ rating because it’s spooky and scary in some sequences.
+When Julia and Principal Ellen (Amy Madigan) separately approach the run-down Weaver house, the camera follows the characters, making the audience feel like they are the ones entering the house.

-Because of the great camera work and use of lighting, I’d never want to set foot in Cispus Falls.
+Because of the excellent camera work and use of lighting, I’d never want to set foot in Cispus Falls.

 Nightmare Alley-2021